Purpose and Expectations

 Introduction.
 Identify the information community being studied and why an examination of this group is significant.
 This opening section should conclude with an overview of what topics related to the information needs and information-seeking behaviors of the community the paper will address.
 Start the introduction on page 3.

 Literature Review.
-Based on the literature review assignment, provide a brief description (1 to 2 pages) of the scholarly, peer-reviewed writings about the information needs and information-seeking behaviors of your chosen community.
+Based on the literature review assignment, provide a brief description (1-2 pages) of the scholarly, peer-reviewed writings about the information needs and information-seeking behaviors of your chosen community.
 Be sure to identify the literature’s important authors, related information theories, major themes, and continuing weaknesses and gaps.
 Use course material such as relevant information behavior theories, etc, to frame the review.

 Methodology.
 Explain how the paper’s data was located or generated.
 Typically this section will discuss the information sources used to gather background readings to learn about their information practices.
 Identify research-based and community-based sources you used.
 Note: This section does not require an analysis of the research methods used in the material you sourced – such discussion belongs in your Literature Review or Discussion sections of your paper.